 Yeah!
 So, how has having your own space changed your creative process?

 I think what we were talking about earlier about the area that was never really tapped into for me was the idea of sets.
 Having a space that gives me the time to build upon something so, you know, I’ve always loved playing with lighting and just going into the studio and screwing around for hours on end.
 But when you’re renting a space or when you’re a member at a space and someone’s coming in the next morning, and you have to tear it all down.
-Having space where you can work and play and build and tweak, and you get exhausted at 3 am, and guess what?
-You can now you can leave it up, go to sleep, come back, come back and keep going.
+Having a space where you can work and play and build and tweak, and when you get exhausted at 3:00 AM, guess what?
+You can now leave it up, go to sleep, come back, and keep going.
 That’s been a big difference in both lighting and set building.
-You can spend three days building a set, and there’s no worry of, “Oh does the client have the budget to keep renting this space out.”
+You can spend three days building a set, and there’s no worry of, “Oh, does the client have the budget to keep renting this space out?”
 We go to town.
 We’re five minutes from Home Depot, and we keep going back and forth, back and forth.

 Between that and building the space, I bet that Home Depot knows you by name.